 Welcome to Singa, where teams share best practices in mathematics learning and gauge how good they are at math.

-Singa is Singapore Math Global Team Competition with 3 members in each team.
+Singa is Singapore Math Global Team Competition with 3 members from different countries in each team.
 Starting this year, there is no need to form your own team as Singa Organizers will group students accordingly.
 It is a unique new math competition with ambitious and important goals.
 The focus in Singa is very strong on teamwork, and the Gold-winning groups will have to show high levels of collaboration, stamina and mutual support – as well as superlative math skills.
 Name after the lion in the name of Singapore itself, Singa will also be brave, tough and noble: a thrilling team challenge that equips children everywhere for 21st Century learning.

 Singa is an international team and individual-based math competition.
 Questions in the competition will be based on Singapore Schools’ math questions which have a high content of Higher Order Thinking Skills (HOTS).
 It is open to all students from Year 1 to 11 (or Standard 1 to Form 5) who have received High Distinction/ Distinction/ High Credit in Depth Of Knowledge Assessment (DOKA) or Gold / Silver/ Bronze Awards in Singapore and Asian Schools Math Olympiad (SASMO).
 There are five divisions in team rounds:

 LP Division (Lower Primary) – Year/Std 1 & 2